ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 ### Connecting monitoring tools to TRAKTOR

-Utilizing the monitoring APIs, TRAKTOR nodes can be connected to monitoring tools like Grafana.
-An example dashboard for Grafana 10.x and instructions how to set it up are available [here](https://github.com/ergo70/TRAKTOR/tree/main/grafana).
+Utilizing the monitoring APIs, TRAKTOR nodes can easily be connected to monitoring tools like [Grafana](https://grafana.com/).